 I was at work scrubbing limescale off an Air B’n’B shower screen when one of my writer buddies messaged me to congratulate me on making the Bristol Prize longlist.
-I was nearly as surprised as I was delighted – my story is only just over flash length and, although I love it, I’m never convinced with any of my work that anyone else will, and I hadn’t kept track of when the longlist was being announced, not thinking it could stand up to nearly 2,200 stories in a competition with double the word limit.
+I was nearly as surprised as I was delighted – my story is only just over flash length and, although I love it, I’m rarely convinced with any of my work that anyone else will, and I hadn’t kept track of when the longlist was being announced, not thinking it could stand up to nearly 2,200 stories in a competition with a word limit four times its word count.
 Hooray for people liking brevity in fiction!
 I am of course keeping everything I have crossed for the shortlist, but I feel lucky to have made it this far – I know some outstanding stories were entered, and the standard of the anthology last year was incredible.
 It has put a spring in my step, though.

 I’m honoured – and right now, a tiny bit emotional – to be judging the Autumn round of this terrific flash fiction competition with Rupert Dastur of The Short Story.
 The deadline is 15th September 2018, for stories of up to 400 words. £400 first prize, £100 second, £50 3rd and up to five highly commended prizes of £25 each.
 Entry fee is £5.
 Details of how to enter are here: https://www.theshortstory.co.uk/flash-fiction-400/ Bit emotional because of Rupert’s standout commitment to encouraging diversity in publishing by offering free competition entry to writers from marginalised or disadvantaged communities, or people experiencing economic hardship:

 ‘This may include, but is not limited to BAME writers, those who identify as LGBTQ+, disabled people, or those on universal credit.

 Writers may send one flash fiction (adhering to the T&Cs) as a word attachment (no PDFs please), to firstname.lastname@example.org (Please note this has changed from the summer comp).